 What is the role of process mapping?

-Process mapping plays a crucial role in understanding and improving how work gets done.
-It creates clarity by showing who does what, when, and how.
-Maps help train new employees, standardize procedures, identify bottlenecks, and ensure consistency.
-They’re especially valuable when automating workflows or seeking ISO certification.
+Process mapping is an essential tool for understanding and improving how work gets done.
+It brings clarity by revealing who does what, where, when and how.
+Maps make it easier to train new employees, establish protocol and standardize process, identify bottlenecks and ensure consistency.
+They’re particularly useful if you’re working on an automated workflow, or if you’re aiming to become ISO certified.

 What is Six Sigma process mapping?